-An appeal must be in writing and consist of:

-- 1. A completed Appeal Request form (available from the Title IX Coordinator), and - 2.
-A statement outlining and supporting the specific grounds on which the appeal is being made.
+• An appeal must be in writing and consist of a statement outlining and supporting the specific grounds on which the appeal is being made.A

 The appeal is not a rehearing of the original case and the role of the Appeal Officer(s) is not to substitute his or her own judgment for the judgment of the Hearing Panel.
 The role of the Appeal Officer(s) is to determine whether a new decision should be considered due to a procedural error, the availability of new information, or conflict of interest or bias.
 Therefore, an appeal must be based on one or more of the following grounds: